-The Tech Pants, like much of what Topo Designs produces, are a blend of outdoor lifestyle and performance.
+The Global Pants, like much of what Topo Designs produces, are a blend of outdoor lifestyle and performance.
 It’s hard to say which of the two takes a larger share, though.
-They’re fully capable before, during and after mountain adventures with a lightweight and stretchy nylon fabric.
-Topo Designs built them with a gusseted crotch and articulated knees for extra mobility and cinchable ankle cuffs to move the material out of the way when you need to (when you’re rock climbing, hiking or bike riding, for instance).
-The pants also have a water-repellant finish and plenty of pockets, and, like many of the others on this list, are stylish enough to wear in any cities you might visit.
+They’re fully capable before, during and after mountain adventures with a durable, comfortable cotton/nylon/spandex blend fabric.
+There are plenty of smartly placed pockets, including two zippered ones, plus internal cords you can use to cinch the ankle cuffs for climbing, hiking or biking.
+They come in three colors and, like many of the others on this list, are stylish enough to wear in any cities you might visit.

 Roark’s entire brand is travel; each of the company’s seasonal collections emerges from trips to places like Jamaica, the Falkland Islands and Hong Kong.
 Inspired by Morocco, the Layover 2.0 Travel Pant is made of a blended nylon and cotton fabric that’s stretchy and fastens with a drawstring instead of a button for a slightly adjustable fit.
 Its front pockets have oversized, zip openings to accommodate larger essentials like travel documents or sunglasses, while the back pockets button shut, leaving you with plenty of reliabl, secure storage options when you're on the go.